openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 An Authorization Request is an OAuth 2.0 Authorization Request as defined in Section 4.1.1 of [@!RFC6749], which requests that access be granted to the Credential Endpoint, as defined in (#credential-endpoint).

-There are two possible ways to request issuance of a specific Credential type in an Authorization Request.
-One way is to use the `authorization_details` request parameter, as defined in [@!RFC9396], with one or more authorization details objects of type `openid_credential`, per (#authorization-details).
-The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).
+There are two possible methods for requesting the issuance of a specific Credential type in an Authorization Request.
+The first method involves using the `authorization_details` request parameter, as defined in [@!RFC9396], containing one or more authorization details of type `openid_credential`, as specified in (#authorization-details).
+The second method utilizes scopes, as outlined in (#credential-request-using-type-specific-scope).

 ### Request Issuance of a Certain Credential Type using `authorization_details` Parameter {#authorization-details}

+Credential Issuers MAY support requesting authorization to issue a Credential using the `authorization_details` parameter.

 The request parameter `authorization_details` defined in Section 2 of [@!RFC9396] MUST be used to convey the details about the Credentials the Wallet wants to obtain.
 This specification introduces a new authorization details type `openid_credential` and defines the following parameters to be used with this authorization details type: